Explore the world of Exhibitions, here are our First Time Exhibitor Tips from Industry Leaders!

 The show organisers have the most experience as they deal with all types of exhibitors and events throughout the year.
 They will be able to provide you data and numbers that can help with your decision making when deciding which event will best suit your requirements.
 Once you select the event you’d like to participate in, the show organiser will be your point of contact for all event related enquiries, therefore it won’t hurt to pick their brains.

 Different events target different types of visitors, some are invite-only, others are public – each with their own advantages.
 Therefore, this will affect the type of information you want to share at your booth.
 The type of content you display will differ from someone who has not idea about your product/service compared to someone who is looking for something specific (you would most likely provide more technical details).
+You can use an event research tool like Tradefest to find the best trade shows and expos.

 It is important to understand that there will be different events that will attract a certain type of audience that may or may not benefit your participation.
 You could be attending that event just to increase your exposure – which is great, but if you are looking for ROI then you should have a clear understanding of what your preferred target audience is and then have your stand designed strategically to target that audience.